eMediaCode/bitcoin_nlp/README.md

 - CNBC Headlines - Notebook to get CNBC Headlines, uses the New API to get the headlines.
 You will need to get an API key to run this notebook, you can get one [here](https://newsapi.org/)

 - Sentiment Analysis - Notebook goes over conducting sentiment analysis using [VADER Sentiment Analysis](https://github.com/cjhutto/vaderSentiment)

+- Data/cnbc.csv - Output from the CNBC Headlines Notebook